Our islands - yours to discover!

-Meet your tour guide then travel to the far north of Britain on this tour to Yell and Unst, through the wilderness of the Lang Kames to Voe - looking as if it had been transplanted from the Norwegian fjords.
+Meet your tour guide then travel to the far north of Shetland - and Britain - on this tour to Yell and Unst.

 From Toft, a ferry crossing to Yell, 2nd largest of the Shetland Islands.
 Look out for otters and whales - often seen in these waters.